fspacerpg/BeeTee/README.md

 ### 3.1
 * Upgrade to Swift 5 and XCode 12.5
 * App Icon added
+* This fork version is still a work in progress, so likely won't work - given origin's issue log

 ### 3.0
 * Rewritten in Swift 3